 The a6000 includes a tilting LCD screen on the back as well.
 The tilting screen is perfect for taking photos high up or low to the ground without laying on the ground.
 The screen only tilts and doesn’t flip to the front which would have been a nice option for selfies and vlogging.

-Wifi is also included in the a6000 which makes it super simple to grab images from the camera.
+Wifi is also included in the a6000 which makes it super simple to grab images from the camera using the Sony PlayMemories App.
 Wifi is a great feature for beginners who are familiar with editing and posting form their phone.
 This is why we recommend cameras with wifi since it can be cumbersome to use a computer for uploading.
 Additionally it has NFC built in for transfering photos with a tap to Android phones.

 The battery life for the a6000 is about ~310 photos.
 This is a downside of most mirrorless cameras but the batteries are tiny so you can pack a few in your bag.
 So if you plan on buying this camera we recommend picking up a few extra batteries.

 - 24 MP APS-C CMOS sensor and Focus Sensitivity Range :EV 0 to EV 20 (at ISO 100 equivalent with F2.8 lens attached)

 - ISO 100-25600 (expandable to 51200).
 Lens compatibility- Sony E-mount lenses

 $$$ Upgrade If you have a larger budget you can get a Sony a6300 or the higher end a6500.
 The a6500 offers newer features like in-camera image stabilization and a touchscreen which can be useful in low light situations and for video.